kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/notes-app/02-client-side-testing/01-setting-up-react-meteor-data.md

 }, Header);
 ```

-* The Container Component is a really dump React Component
+* The Container Component is a really dumb React Component
 * It runs this function through Tracker.autorun() and anything that gets returned on this object gets passed down to the presentational Component as a prop and this is how we have both **title** and **handleLogout** successfully rendered inside our Application
     - One comes from `Dashboard`
     - And the other one comes from Container `createContainer()` call